Fresh-Diversion/road_map/README.md

     2. Detect their faces meanwhile (to display later on) ->

     3. Show video of their face saying that phrase, (produced by deep fake tech!) looking right back to the person :) = to themselves

+Wonjun - Object Detection + OCR(text to voice, translation of text to voice) for Blind People

+    Goal: to be able to identify objects, and writings on the objects without the need of touching them, or without the assistance of another person.

+    1. Potential Use: Grocery Store.
+Object Detected: "Cereal", Text Detected: "Ingredients in (English)", translate it to other languages if the user wants

+    2. On the streets?
+I think it would be dangerous at this point, but could potentially be useful for reading street signs, geological locations, and etc...